 What is CodeIgniter Wizard?

-It is a relational database-driven PHP code generator which reads your MySQL database tables and columns, presents you with some options to determine which ones to include, how to interpret them, and then quickly creates a working web application with full CRUD functionality using CodeIgniter 4.x framework complete with entity models, views and controllers (even entities) and a Bootstrap 4-based CSS layout.
-The generated code is secure, clean, highly re-usable and quite portable.
+It is a relational database-driven PHP code generator and a RAD tool for the Mac which reads your MySQL database tables and columns, presents you with some options to determine which ones to include, how to interpret them, and then quickly creates a working web application with full CRUD functionality using CodeIgniter 4.x framework complete with entity models, views and controllers (even entities) and a Bootstrap 4-based CSS layout.
+The generated code is secure, clean, highly re-usable, and portable.

 Which databases are supported?

-Note: at the time of the development of this version and writing the manuals / help files, PDO was not yet supported by CodeIgniter v4.0.x itself.
+Note: at the time of the development of this version and writing the manuals / help files, PDO was not yet supported by CodeIgniter v4.x itself.

-CodeIgniter Wizard is currently most suitable for developing the basis for administrative control panels for back-ends such as custom CMS, or any database-driven records keeping and management application.
-However the generated entity-models can be used for any type of application including the end user-facing front-end layer, therefore saving an considerable amount of time in addition to the backend development.
+CodeIgniter Wizard is currently most suitable for developing the basis for administrative control panels for back-ends such as custom CMS, or any database-driven records filing and management application such as CRM and HRM systems.
+Furthermore the generated entity-models can be used for any type of application including the end user-facing front-end layer, therefore saving an considerable amount of time in addition to the backend development.

 Furthermore, since form design and validation is one of the most tedius and time-consuming tasks, the highly re-usable code generated by CodeIgniter Wizard for this can be used elsewhere - inside or outside the application.